sizovs/boring-stack/README.md

 By looking into the code, you'll discover lesser-known gems such as Vine validation library.
 Generally, the dependencies are minimal, giving a refreshing feel after dealing with bloated frameworks.

 # A note on infrastructure
 Public traffic to our Hetzner VPS is routed through a Cloudflare Worker.
-This setup allows us to cache static assets on Cloudflare's CDN and switch between blue.<your.domain> and green.<your.domain> without downtime by calling `task promote:green` or `task promote:blue`.
-Essentially, the Cloudflare Worker server as a reverse proxy, load balancer, and CDN.
+This setup allows us to cache static assets on Cloudflare's CDN and switch between `blue.<your.domain>` and `green.<your.domain>` without downtime by calling `task promote:green` or `task promote:blue`.
+Essentially, the Cloudflare Worker serves as a reverse proxy, load balancer, and CDN.

 # Provisioning infra
 Before provisioning infra, create `<project_dir>/.env.devops`: